-11.6.2 ALC coronagraphs
+A6.1 ALC coronagraphs

-The optimal transmission profile of the apodizer depends on the size (λ /D) of the focal mask.
-Practically, a given focal mask has a given size in microns, not in units of λ /D. This means that, when observing in broadband filters, a given apodizer and focal mask combination is optimal only at a particular wavelength.
+The optimal transmission profile of the apodizer depends on the size (in $\lambda$ /D) of the focal mask.
+Practically, a given focal mask has a given size in microns, not in units of $\lambda$ /D. This means that, when observing in broadband filters, a given apodizer and focal mask combination is optimal only at a particular wavelength.
 The performance of the coronagraph decreases rapidly at longer wavelengths but slowly at shorter wavelengths.
 The ALC combinations include

-- 2 apodizers, optimized for 4 and 5.2 (λ/D) focal masks, - 3 focal masks with diameters of 145, 185 and 240 (mas).
+- 2 apodizers, APO1 and APO2, optimized for 4 and 5.2 ( $\lambda$ /D) focal masks, - 3 focal masks, ALC1, ALC2, ALC3, with diameters of 145, 185 and 240 (mas).

 The ALC Lyot stop has good transmission (92%) with a large outer radius (96% of VLT pupil).
 The transmission and resolution are limited by the entrance apodizer.
 Optimal approved combinations of apodizer-mask-Lyot stop have been preselected, and cannot be changed for now.
+These combinations are described in Table 46.